All Episodes

 The government keeps half.

-Folks, she she is exactly right about this.
+Folks, she is exactly right about this.

-To force Americans to stop putting their retirement savings money into private 401k accounts and send the money to the government instead.
+The GRA proposal from Harkin and Sanders is simple, to force Americans to stop putting their retirement savings money into private 401k accounts and send the money to the government instead.

-Turn your 401k into a guaranteed retirement account.
+The GRA, which is, again, the guaranteed retirement account, turn your 401k into a guaranteed retirement account.

 The GRAs would eliminate the favorable tax treatment currently afforded to 401k plans.

-Uh the Democrats think it's costing the government money.
+The Democrats think it's costing the government money.

-You know, you're you're allowed to put a certain percentage of your gross into your 401k without taxes on it, provided you don't withdraw it early.
+You know, you're allowed to put a certain percentage of your gross into your 401k without taxes on it, provided you don't withdraw it early.

 They want to eliminate this.